 The Electricity Act, 2003 has a provision for notifying transmission company under section 164 (B) to avail benefits of eminent domain provided under the Indian Telegraph Act, 1885.
-Under this section MSPCL may seeks for Govt. of Manipur's authorization to exercise all the powers that the Telegraph authority possesses and can spot, construct and erect towers without acquiring the land.
+Under this section DPN may seek for GoM authorization to exercise all the powers that the Telegraph authority possesses and can spot, construct and erect towers without acquiring the land.
 Moreover, all damages due to its activity shall be compensated at market rate.
-In case of agricultural or private land, the provisions of section- 67 and or section-68 (5 & 6) of the Electricity Act, 2003 and section-10 of the Indian Telegraph Act, 1885 are followed for assessment and payment of compensation towards such damages.
+In case of agricultural or private land the provisions of section- 67 and or section-68 (5 & 6) of the Electricity Act, 2003 and section-10 of the Indian Telegraph Act, 1885 are followed for assessment and payment of compensation towards such damages